andreamoleri/DataArchitecture/Relazione.md

 }
 ```

-#### Modeling Data Relationships
+#### Representing Data Relationships

-In this section, we provide an example of data modeling based on a practical scenario illustrated in the code below.
+In this section, we provide an example of data representation based on a practical scenario illustrated in the code below.
 When a student enrolls at a university, they fill out a form on a web application that creates their profile,
 which is then stored in a database.
 Upon examining the following code, there emerges a need to gather more information
 about the student, such as the courses taken and their grades.
 Furthermore, certain aspects of the code are not optimally structured.